wkorando/sip-of-java/index.md

 ## 007 - New Convenience Methods for String

 Several new convenience methods have been added to String in recent releases of Java, let's take a loo kat a few of them: [Link](007.md)

+## 008 - Upgrade Runtime
+Learn how to take advantage of new runtime features and improved performance by moving your existing binaries to the latest java runtimes: [Link](008.md)